lirantal/essential-nodejs-security-book/manuscript/injections.md

 ### The Risk

-ExpressJS by default will not provide a mechanism to access any data sent in a non-GET request, which is an obvious problem when implementing simple things such as login forms which send form data or a JSON POST request.
+Express by default will not provide a mechanism to access any data sent in a non-GET request, which is an obvious problem when implementing simple things such as login forms which send form data or a JSON POST request.
 To quote the [official guide](http://expressjs.com/en/api.html) on expressjs.com on this:

 > req.body contains key-value pairs of data submitted in the request body.
 By default, it is undefined, and is populated when you use body-parsing middleware such as body-parser and multer.

 This is where the `body-parser` library comes in.
-It makes it available to parse non-GET query data and it is widely used today in the majority of ExpressJS projects as the standard way of accessing requests body payload.
+It makes it available to parse non-GET query data and it is widely used today in the majority of Express projects as the standard way of accessing requests body payload.
 In-fact it is so popular that as of writing this book, the body-parser library has been downloaded for roughly 5 million times just this past month.

 body-parser has two main parsing middlewares which are described as follows: